Garden of Love, created by Yinka Shonibare, MBE

 the Artist and His Work

 At the beginning of the 1990s, he started using African fabrics in lieu of canvas.
-He then took the process a step further by introducing “wax print” fabric into the Victorian world, using it to clothe the middle classes, which he represented by headless dummies.
+He then took the process a step further by introducing “wax print” fabric into the Victorian world, using it to clothe the middle classes, which he represented using headless dummies.
 In the installation Victorian Philanthropists Parlour (1996-1997), presented during the 2005 Africa Remix exhibition at the Centre Pompidou, Shonibare imitated British fashion by replicating the interior decoration of the times.
 Furniture and decoration were carefully chosen to reflect the era.
 He then covered the walls and furniture in African fabrics, introducing the reality of colonialism that empowered the British bourgeoisie.

 Shonibare evokes the idea of authenticity, reminding his audience that the fabric was manufactured in 18th century Britain for the West-African market; he then invalidates the historical reference recalled through textile by adding images of football players…